YouTube is not only the most popular video hosting platform in the world, it is also the second largest search engine.

 HELP films are designed to answer any question your audience might ask or search for online.
 They allow you to show your organisation’s human side by being helpful and answering the public’s needs.

-Crucially, they also drive traffic to your video channels, social media accounts and website.
+Crucially, they also drive traffic to your video channels, social media accounts and website - eventually generating more marketing leads.
 Is there a question clients ask you time and time again?
 What explanations are people actively searching for online related to your product or industry?
 Answer those questions and you will pull people to your content, whilst establishing your brand as an expert in the area.

 1. How-To Videos